-#2 Manage that work/life balance.
-Working from home means there will often be some blurred lines between family responsibilities and work deadlines.
-Create a dedicated office space where you can create some distance between being a mom and running a business.
-But also make sure you have structure around when you’re working and when you’re not working.
-Have set office hours and be sure to really step away when it’s time to be with your family.
+2. Manage that work/life balance.
+Working from home means there will be blurred lines between family and work.
+Create a dedicated office space where you can create distance between being a mom and running a business.
+Make sure you have structure around when you’re working and when you’re not.
+Have set office hours and be sure to step away when it’s time to be with your family.

-#3 Make your kids part of the team.
+3. Make your kids part of the team.
 When you work from home with kids, you may need to incentivize their cooperation.
 Try to make them feel like they are your partners in crime and that your success depends on them.
-When they are helpful, quiet and self-occupied, reward them for being an exceptional team player.
+When they are helpful, quiet and self-occupied, reward them for being a team player.

-#5 Market yourself.
-It would be lovely if the movie cliche “If you build it they will come” would ring true for all “mompreneurs,” but the truth is there is a lot of competition out there.
+5. Market yourself.
+It would be lovely if the movie cliche “If you build it they will come” would ring true for all “mompreneurs,”.
+Unfortunately the truth is there is a lot of competition out there.
 You have to show customers why you are a leader in your industry or stand out in your field.
 Create a YouTube channel giving advice.
 Start a website that showcases your products or services, and where people can sign up to get discounts and specials emailed right to their inbox.
 Don’t forget to use social media to your advantage.

-#6 Dress the part.
-Even if you sit behind a computer, facing no one until your partner comes home at the end of the day, it’s still a good idea to get dressed like you’re going into the office.
+6. Dress the part.
+Even if you sit behind a computer, it’s still a good idea to get dressed like you’re going into the office.
 It sets a good tone for productivity and problem-solving when you dress professionally even in a home office.

-#7 Plan ahead.
-The last thing you want—or need—is to find that last-minute meeting with a new client happens right when your youngest child should be standing on the ball field.
+7. Plan ahead.
+The last thing you need is to find that last-minute meeting with a new client happens right when your child should be standing on the ball field.
 “Mompreneurs” have to take their to-do lists to the next level.
 Organize your time by keeping track of what you need to do each day, during the whole week and throughout the entire month.